-For REFRESH commands with mode other than "UICC Reset" or "NAA Application Reset", it is permissible for the terminal, as part of its execution of the REFRESH command, to read eFs in addition to those notified by the UICC, or to perform a NAA initialization, provided that the procedure executed wholly encompasses the mode requested by the UICC and does not involve re-entering the PIN.
+For REFRESH commands with mode other than "UICC Reset" or "NAA Application Reset" or "eUICC Profile State Change", it is permissible for the terminal, as part of its execution of the REFRESH command, to read EFs in addition to those notified by the UICC, or to perform a NAA initialization, provided that the procedure executed wholly encompasses the mode requested by the UICC and does not involve re-entering the PIN.
 The terminal shall not perform a reset.
-If the terminal does the refreshing successfully, it shall inform the UICC using TERMINAL RESPONSE (Refresh performed with additional eFs read), after the terminal has completed its refreshing.
-It should be noted that reading additional eFs will lengthen the refresh procedure.
+If the terminal does the refreshing successfully, it shall inform the UICC using TERMINAL RESPONSE (Refresh performed with additional EFs read), after the terminal has completed its refreshing.
+It should be noted that reading additional EFs will lengthen the refresh procedure.

-For REFRESH command with mode "UICC Reset", the UICC can not start a proactive session before profile download is executed after the reset.
+For REFRESH command with mode "UICC Reset", the UICC cannot start a proactive UICC session before the TERMINAL PROFILE command is executed after the reset.